RoboJackets/apiary/docs/officers/dues/index.rst

 :nosearch:
-:og:description: RoboJackets tracks dues collection within Apiary to ensure that transactions are fully documented, and reduce or eliminate touchpoints from officers.
+:og:description: RoboJackets tracks dues collection within Apiary to reduce touchpoints from officers and ensure that transactions are fully documented.

 Dues
 ====

+.. vale write-good.E-Prime = NO

-RoboJackets tracks dues collection within Apiary to ensure that transactions are fully documented, and reduce or eliminate touchpoints from officers.
+RoboJackets tracks dues collection within Apiary to reduce touchpoints from officers and ensure that transactions are fully documented.

 .. seealso::
    To record a dues payment, see :doc:`/officers/payments/accept`.